Lake Bachar: Miami Marlins

 On September 3, 2024, Bachar was claimed off waivers by the Miami Marlins.
 He was promoted to the major leagues on September 7.
 Bachar made his MLB debut on September 8, striking out the side in the eighth inning of Miami's 10–1 win over the Philadelphia Phillies.
 He was the 69th unique player to appear for the Marlins in 2024, tying the 2021 Chicago Cubs for the most players used in one season in MLB history.
+Bachar made ten appearances in relief for the Marlins and went 0–1 with a 3.86 ERA.

-On April 22, 2025, Bachar recorded his first career win after tossing a scoreless seventh inning against the Cincinnati Reds.
+Bachar was named to Miami's 2025 Opening Day roster.
+On April 22, 2025, he recorded his first career win after tossing a scoreless seventh inning against the Cincinnati Reds.
+He was optioned to the Triple-A Jacksonville Jumbo Shrimp on May 24 and recalled to Miami on June 10.
+Bachar pitched in 53 games for the Marlins and went 8–2 with a 3.93 ERA and 75 strikeouts across 71 innings.

+Pittsburgh Pirates

+On August 3, 2026, Bachar was traded to the Pittsburgh Pirates in exchange for Brandan Bidois, Hyun Seung Lee, and Brian Sanchez.